-CONSTRUCTION AND MAINTENANCE OF THE INDEXES.
-Descriptions of the Indexes are provided in the prospectus and supplemented below.
-With respect to certain underlying indexes of the Funds, the Adviser or its affiliates have held discussions with the applicable index provider regarding their business interest in licensing an index to track a particular market segment and conveyed investment concepts and strategies that could be considered for the index.
-The index provider designed and constituted such indices using concepts conveyed by the Adviser or its affiliates.
-For certain of these indices, the relevant fund may be the first or sole user of the underlying index.
-In its sole discretion, the index provider determines the composition of the securities and other instruments in such underlying index, the rebalance protocols of the underlying index, the weightings of the securities and other instruments in the underlying index, and any updates to the methodology.
-From time to time, the Adviser or its affiliates may also provide input relating to possible methodology changes of such underlying index pursuant to the index provider's consultation process or pursuant to other communications with the index provider.
+CONSTRUCTION AND MAINTENANCE OF THE INDEX.
+A description of the Fund's underlying index (the "Index") is provided in the Prospectus and supplemented below.
+The Adviser or its affiliates have held discussions with the provider of the Index (the "Index Provider") regarding their business interest in licensing an index to track a particular market segment and conveyed investment concepts and strategies that could be considered for the Index.
+The Index Provider designed and constituted such indices using concepts conveyed by the Adviser or its affiliates.
+The Fund may be the first or sole user of the Index.
+In its sole discretion, the Index Provider determines the composition of the securities and other instruments in the Index, the rebalance protocols of the Index, the weightings of the securities and other instruments in the Index, and any updates to the Index's methodology.
+From time to time, the Adviser or its affiliates may also provide input relating to possible methodology changes of the Index pursuant to the Index Provider's consultation process or pursuant to other communications with the Index Provider.
+The Index Provider is independent of the Fund and the Adviser.
+The Index Provider determines the relative weightings of the constituents of the Index and publishes information regarding the market value of the Index.